 I am the Wilmot Assistant Professor of Economics at the University of Rochester.

 My primary research interests are in Public Economics and the Economics of Education.
-In particular, my work focuses on choice and competition in education markets.
-I also work on the economics of school boards.
+In particular, my work focuses on answering policy-relevant questions using a combination of novel data sources, careful identification, and/or structural modeling.

 I received my Ph.D in 2017 from Duke University, where my dissertation was supported by a National Academy of Education/Spencer Foundation fellowship.
 My work has appeared in leading journals, including American Economic Review, Journal of Public Economics, and Economics of Education Review, among others.